In the Torah world of recent generations, a true revolution has taken place.

 Our generation has been blessed with an abundance of tools for learning Gemara.

-But within this abundance, the foundation must not be lost:
+But within that abundance, we must not lose the foundation:

 The ability to learn independently